The Student Conduct Process

 It is important that you become familiar with the student conduct process and the Student Handbook.
-For more information on the TAMIU Student Handbook, click here.
+For more information go to the TAMIU Student Handbook.

 An email notification will be sent to your TAMIU student email with the date, time and location of the informal meeting.
 If you are unable to attend, or anticipate being late, it is imperative that you call the Office of Student Affairs at (956) 326.2280 to reschedule.
 Notice that failure to attend meeting can result in violation of the Student Code of Conduct.

 The informal meeting is the process to allow our student to discuss the incident in which you were alleged involved.
 The student will be asked to give names of witnesses that might assist in the resolution of the allegation brought forward.

 Although it is understandable that you may feel some stress prior to and during your informal meeting, we ask that you always make an effort to be courteous and professional throughout the process.
 It is important to trust and understand the student conduct process as the intent is to resolve the disciplinary or academic allegation in an educational manner.